Calibrating Bayesian Inference: Calibrating Bayesian Inference

-Specifically in the current work, we construct nested credible regions from two types of test statistics: the Wald statistic and the posterior density ratio (PDR) statistic, which generate elliptical and HPD credible regions, respectively.
+Specifically in the current work, we construct nested credible regions from three types of test statistics.
+For simultaneous inference of all model parameters, we rely on the Wald statistic and the posterior density ratio (PDR) statistic, which generate elliptical and HPD credible regions, respectively.
+For the marginal inference of a focal parameter, we use the marginal Wald statistic to obtain symmetric credible intervals.